-Other corporate amounts include treasury, pension funding, technical accounting and reserves.
+The other corporate amounts include treasury, pension funding, technical accounting and reserves.

-The actual outturn for 2018/19 had no impact on the General Fund balance.
-The outturn before movements in earmarked reserves was £0.786m, with the net £0.786m being drawn from reserves for the year.
-The use of reserves changes during the financial year and is reported as part of the quarterly financial monitoring report.
+The actual outturn for 2019/20 had no impact on the General Fund balance.
+The outturn before movements in earmarked reserves was £0.537m, with the £0.537m being drawn from reserves, net of contributions, for the year.
+The use of reserves changes during the financial year and is reported as part of the quarterly financial monitoring reports.
 The authority operates its financial reserves in accordance with the Reserves and Balances Policy.

-A net £1.85m of reserves were used as planned and in accordance with matters reported to the Executive Committee for 2018/19, this reduction in reserves is lessened by £1.064m that has been added to reserves as follows:
+A net £0.683m of reserves were used as planned and in accordance with matters reported to the Executive Committee for 2019/20 and year-end transactions.
+An unplanned £0.146m was added to reserves as the net of service expenditure and income for 2019/20.